The best way to begin “prepping” is to just begin.

 Perhaps you might even want to consider moving to another environment altogether or even another country if you can.
 Maybe one that suits your dreams more, one that you can see yourself making that final stand, should there be an economic collapse or whatever inevitable calamity it may be.

 My final note, most of us need to consider this; defending ourselves.
 I have thought about this a fair amount for I do own my own guns, and ammo, and I reload my own ammunition.
 But it occurs to me that no matter how ready you think you are, there will always be a force greater than yours.
 I have sometimes read of predictions of ex-military personnel roaming the countryside living off preppers like you and stealing your stores.

 No, you do not have to have a gun for defense.
-However if you want to eat well sure you can always carve your own bow and arrows.
-But if you can afford one, you should at least get a .22 calibre rifle for hunting small game, and learn to trap.
+However, if you want to eat well sure you can always carve your own bow and arrows.
+But if you can afford one, you should at least get a .22 caliber rifle for hunting small game, and learn to trap.
 Unbelievably, a good shot or two at close range can bring down an average white tail deer with this caliber.
 I have had neighbors in my area that have done this.
-Though let me qualify this by saying it is very irresponsible when a hunter decides to do this and not to mention they are committing a CRIME, ILLEGALLY and MORALLY.
-Shooting a deer with a .22 calibre is irresponsible at best.
+Though let me qualify this by saying it is very irresponsible when a hunter decides to do this, not to mention they are committing a CRIME, ILLEGALLY and MORALLY.
+Shooting a deer with a .22 caliber is irresponsible at best.